 A wide variety of cool touch fabric products go on the Japanese market in summer.
 Cool touch textiles are cool to the touch.
 The fabric materials are used for bedding which includes pillows and bed pads, clothes such as underwear and pants, and small articles like towels and socks.
 These products are getting more and more popular among Japanese people year after year.

 Why do cool touch fabrics create a cooling touch?
 They help lower skin temperature by heat conductance.
 Heat flows from higher temperature to lower temperature.
 Accordingly, heat is transferred from skin to textiles.
 Textiles with fabric contact coldness are characterized by being higher in thermal conductivity and thermal diffusivity, having structure that can contain more quantity of water which is twenty times higher in thermal conductivity than air, and being slightly hard to the touch.
 Polyethylene has a higher contact cold sense value than other textile fibers, whereas it has low water and moisture absorption properties.
-On the other hand, linen, rayon, ramie and cupra are high both in them.
+On the other hand, linen, rayon, ramie and cupra are high in both of them.

 Japanese traditional clothes for summer season, yukatas, make use of high technology in recent years.
 Cool touch fabric yukatas keep us cool in the heat.